afragen/git-updater-additions/README.md

 This is a plugin that will add the appropriate data via hooks in GitHub Updater so that repositories that are not correctly configured to use GitHub Updater may be added to GitHub Updater without modifying the repository.
 This only works for installed plugins/themes.

-There is an **Additions** tab inside the GitHub Updater Settings for updating settings to this plugin.
+This plugin adds an **Additions** tab inside the GitHub Updater Settings for updating settings to this plugin.
 There are 2 examples, one plugin and one theme.
 They do not affect function and are just examples.
 You cannot remove them.

-## Installation
+## Usage

 The `"type"` element is from the following list.